bigchaindb/site/_src/_usecases/supplychain/innogy.md

 [innogy SE](www.innogy.com), a large, multi-faceted energy company based dominantly in Europe, focuses on renewables, grids & infrastructure and retail.

-Blockchain technology is utilitzed for, among other things:
+Blockchain technology is utilized for, among other things:

 - the logging of so-called “smart meter data”
 - the creation of peer-to-peer energy cooperatives